 Our aim is to ensure fair and equitable access to the Medical Imaging Research MRI Scanners for all users.
 These policies apply to all Primary Investigators and their representatives.

-Hours of Operation – Normal hours of operations are from 8:00 am to 5:00 pm M-F; however, we are happy to provide after-hours access to support our customer’s research needs.
-To make arrangements to use our facilities after-hours, please contact Jessica Lilly, our Schedule Manager.
+Hours of Operation – Normal hours of operation are from 8:00 am to 4:30 pm M-F, however we are happy to provide after-hours access to support our customer’s research needs.
+To make arrangements, please contact Colleen Speakman @ 434-982-2585.

 Time Slots – The minimum time slot is 30 minutes.